KaraCav/Apr2024-Vite-React-Sample/README.md

 # Sample App
-Run `npm install` from the root folder, then `npm run dev` Webpage is meant to be viewed on mobile devices, test in browser using DevTools
+Run `npm install` from the root folder, then `npm run dev`

+This webpage is meant to be viewed on mobile devices, test in the browser using DevTools

 # React + Vite